 The Bolognese and Pekingese together produce Peke-a-boo puppies – adorable!

 This dog may shed lightly or moderately depending on parental influence.

 Boston Terrier Pekingese Mix (Bostinese)

 The Bostinese is the name given to puppies with one Boston Terrier and one Pekingese parent.
-These dogs can live 11 to 14 years and will weigh 7 to 25 pounds.
+These dogs can live 11 to 14 years.
+Healthy adults will weigh 7 to 25 pounds.

-Expect your Bostinese to be a moderate shedder both year-round as well as seasonally.
+Expect your Bostinese to be a moderate shedder.
+Year-round as well as seasonally.

 Brussels Griffon Pekingese Mix (Griffonese)